-There are many special arrangements to enable you to see more than most visitors.
-An organ recital is organised for us at Durham Cathedral.
-There are also opportunities to hear some excellent choirs at Evensong.
+There are many special arrangements to enable you to see more than most visitors and there are opportunities to hear some excellent choirs at Evensong.
 Cathedrals come with cities, and many of these were relatively little changed during the era of industrialisation and now rank among the loveliest in England.
 Much beautiful countryside is traversed as well.